 - Developing all-hazard policies, procedures, and protocols with input from key community partners such as law enforcement, medical services, public health, fire services, and mental health.

-- Collaborating with community partners to establish mutual aid agreements that will establish formal interdisciplinary, intergovernmental, and interagency relationships among all the community partners and campus departments.
+- Collaborating with community partners to establish mutual aid agreements that will establish formal relationships among all the community response partners and emergency support services.